 Salmonella is a bacteria that can cause food poisoning, and it's present in poultry and eggs among other things.
 While it's easily killed through normal cooking, a soft-boiled egg is considered "undercooked," which means there's a risk, albeit a very small one, of developing a foodborne illness from eating it.

 How small?
-Per-capita, eggshell consumption in the United States is around 178 eggs per year, and the CDC estimates that 1 in 20,000 eggs are infected with salmonella.
+Per-capita, egg consumption in the United States is around 290 eggs per year, with about 1 in 20,000 eggs infected with salmonella.
 Thus, the average person can be expected to encounter a contaminated egg once every 69 years.

 With that said, avoid uncooked and partially cooked eggs to be extremely safe.
 This goes particularly for children under 5, the elderly, pregnant women, and anyone with a compromised immune system.

 To be 100 percent safe, use pasteurized eggs for your soft-boiled eggs (or any other egg preparations that produce a liquid yolk, like poached, over-easy, or sunny-side up eggs).

 The microwave is a wonderful tool.
 You can even cook a decent poached egg in one.
 But the microwave is not a good tool for cooking soft-boiled eggs because microwaving whole eggs can make them explode.

 And they don't just explode in the microwave, as if that weren't bad enough.
 No, whole eggs cooked in the microwave explode when you try to crack them, which means they'll explode right in your face!

 What happens is this: The microwave creates a pocket of superheated liquid in the center of the egg which remains stable while the shell is intact.
 Once the shell is breached, however, the pressure is explosively released, shooting globules of superheated egg and fragments of sharp shell into your face at ballistic speeds.
 This will definitely burn you, and if you're particularly unfortunate, could even permanently blind you.